 More on the Blog:

-2023 is the Year of the Trail in NC, and we’ve extended our trail experiences into May!
-This month we’ve added a variety of trails so there is hopefully something for everyone.
+2023 is the Year of the Trail in NC, and we’ve extended our trail experiences into November!
+This month we hiked up to the Cone Fire Tower, the Boone Greenway, the last portion of Tanawha, and out to Otter Falls at Seven Devils.
 As always, please remember to pack plenty of water and snacks, and to do some research before you set out on your hiking experience.
-Read along below, and see what we’ve been up to in May.
+Read along below, and see what we’ve been up to in November.

 Some of our shops really go all out with Holiday Decorations, and we want you to weigh in on which one offers the Best Holiday Glow!
 Rate each window 1-5 stars to help choose the winning store at our Holiday Stroll on December 8.
 Make sure to cast your votes before December 8 at noon!